zsk612/tp/docs/DeveloperGuide.md

 **Implementation**

-When the user attempts to add a new exercise, the Ui, WorkoutSessionParser and CommandLib class will be accessed and the following sequence of actions are called.
+When the user attempts to add a new exercise, the CommonUi, WorkoutSession, WorkoutSessionParser , CommandLib, WorkoutSessionAdd and WorkoutSessionStorage class will be accessed and the following sequence of actions are called to return a CommandResult object containing a message to show to user.

 1. User executes `add benchpress /n 6 /w 120`
-     1. `WorkoutSession` calls `Ui.getUserCommand()` to receive user input.
+     1. `WorkoutSession` calls `CommonUi.getUserCommand()` to receive user input.
      2. `WorkoutSession` calls `WorkoutSessionParser.workoutSessionParser` to convert the input to a string array.
 1. Creation of command object.
-     1. Based on the parsed input, `WorkoutManager` calls `CommandLib` to return the correct Command Object `WorkoutSessionAdd`.
+     1. Based on the parsed input, `WorkoutSession` calls `CommandLib` to return the correct Command Object `WorkoutSessionAdd`.
 1. Executing Command
-    1. `WorkoutManager` calls `WorkoutSessionAdd.execute()` with the rest of parsed input.
+    1. `WorkoutSession` calls `WorkoutSessionAdd.execute()` with the rest of parsed input.
     2. `WorkoutSessionAdd` parse the arguments to identify the repetitions and weight for the exercise.
     3. `WorkoutSessionAdd` calls `WorkOutSession.Storage.writeToFile()` to store information of all exercises recorded.
+    4. `WorkoutSessionAdd` returns a `CommandResult` to WorkoutSession`.
+1. Based on `CommandResult`, correct response will be printed to user.

-All description, warnings and response will be handled by `ui` to ensure consistence across the app.
+All description, warnings and response will be handled by `CommonUi` to ensure consistence across the app.
-The following sequence diagram shows how the add command works

-The sequence diagram below summarizes how creating new workout session works:
+The sequence diagram below summarizes how the add command works:
 ![Load Data Sequence Diagram](pictures/jinyang/WorkoutSessionAdd.png)

 ![Load Data Sequence Diagram](pictures/jinyang/ParseInputWorkoutSession.png)